-Of course, it is common sense -- and basic religious freedom -- for a religious organization to expect its leaders and members to agree with the organization's religious beliefs, expression, standards of conduct, and mission.
-It should be common ground that government officials, including college administrators, should not interfere with religious organizations' religious beliefs, expression, standards of conduct, or mission.
+Of course, it is common sense -- and basic religious freedom -- for a religious association to expect its leaders and members to agree with the association's religious beliefs, practices, standards of conduct, and mission.
+It should be common ground that government officials, including college administrators, should not interfere with religious associations' religious beliefs, practices, standards of conduct, or mission.

 Unfortunately, this is a recurrent problem on many college campuses across the country, from California to Idaho to Oklahoma to Ohio.
-HIB 4436 would prevent such problems from occurring in Michigan by protecting Michigan students' basic religious freedom.
-In so doing, Michigan would join a growing list of states (Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, North Carolina, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia) that have adopted similar protections for religious student associations.
-Currently, Michigan is the only state in the Federal Court of Appeals for the Sixth Circuit that does not protect religious student organizations at public university campuses.
-See Attachment AA (providing language of Ohio Rev. Code § 3345.023; Ky.
-Rev. Stat.
-Ann. § 164.348 (4); and Tenn.C.A. § 49-7-156).
+HB 1724 would prevent such problems from recurring in Missouri by protecting Missouri students' basic religious freedom.
+In so doing, Missouri would join a growing list of states (Alabama, Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, Montana, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia) that have adopted similar protections for religious student associations.

 A. In its landmark decision in Widmar v.
-Vincent, the Supreme Court held that the University of Missouri - Kansas City could not condition campus access on religious groups' promise not to engage in religious speech.
+Vincent, the U.S. Supreme Court held that the University of Missouri - Kansas City could not condition campus access on religious groups' promise not to engage in religious speech.

 In the late 1970s, some university administrators began to claim that the Establishment Clause would be violated if religious student groups were allowed to meet in empty classrooms to discuss their religious beliefs on the same basis as other student groups were allowed to meet to discuss their political, social, or philosophical beliefs.
 The administrators claimed that merely providing heat and light in these unused classrooms gave impermissible financial support to the students' religious beliefs, even though free heat and light were provided to all student groups.
-The administrators also claimed that college students were "impressionable" and would believe that the university endorsed religious student groups' beliefs, despite the fact that hundreds of student groups with diverse and contradictory ideological beliefs were allowed to meet.3
+The administrators also claimed that college students were "impressionable" and would believe that the university endorsed religious student groups' beliefs, despite the fact that hundreds of student groups with diverse and contradictory ideological beliefs were allowed to meet.4